Three Months Until Your EBC Trek? Get Training

 Base Camp Marathon runners after Tengboche heading to Namche Bazaar.
 October 2015

-So you are planning a trek on the Annapurna circuit or to Everest Base Camp and you will be there in three or months you need to start in earnest on your incline training, or hill training.
-Find some good hills close to home to start doing walking them twice a week with a more intense session on the weekend.
+If you are planning a trek on the Annapurna Circuit or to Everest Base Camp and you’ ll be there in three or four months you need to start your incline training, or hill training now.
+Find some good hills close to home to start walking them twice a week with a more intense session on the weekend.
 All you need is one good hill with some uneven ground.
 Go up the hill turn around and go back up.
 Turn around and do it again and again.
 Ad nauseum.

 Find Some Stairs to Train on

 We did stair training for the last two and half months once a week and twice a week for the last six weeks.
 We started off at ten or twenty minutes building up to 45 minutes to an hour.
 Up four flights , down four flights.
 You get the picture.